 In between corporate engagements, Mr. Runne has painted professionally for three decades.
 He has created hundreds of original works and has published books, greeting cards, and lithographs for major national accounts.
 Mr. Runne has resided in Colorado since 1992 and along with his wife and grown children enjoys all it has to offer.
 He is a graduate of The University of Texas School of Business, Austin.
 You can find out more about him and his expertise at www.bzadvice.com and www.northcreekgallery.com.

 Treasurer: Erkko Alm, Alpine Bank

 Erkko is originally from Finland, and his primary focus is lending.
 He went to school at the University of Colorado in Boulder and graduated with a degree in Marketing and International Business.
-Currently, Erkko serves on the Carbondale Council on Arts and Humanities (CCAH) Board.
 He enjoys serving on the Chamber Board because he wants to be part of making Carbondale a successful and fun community, and believes the Chamber contributes to that goal.

 Mike Hinkley, Mountain Waste & Recycling